Welcome Back PPS Students and Families!

 August 19th from 1:00-5:00pm at Pittsburgh Obama

 For the seventh consecutive year, Pittsburgh Public Schools has teamed up with some great partners for our official back to school event, #WeArePPS!
-Every year, we welcome thousands of families to an event designed to equip families with the resources necessary to achieve a healthy start to the 2019-2020 school year. #WeArePPS is open to all current Pittsburgh Public School students and will take place at Pittsburgh Obama (515 N Highland Ave, Pittsburgh, PA 15206) on Monday, August 19, 2018, from 1-5 p.m.
-This event is in alignment with district beliefs that we exist to serve students and schools and create effective family and community partnerships in every school.
+Every year, we welcome thousands of families to an event designed to equip families with the resources necessary to achieve a healthy start to the 2019-2020 school year. #WeArePPS is open to all current Pittsburgh Public School students and will take place at Pittsburgh Obama (515 N Highland Ave, Pittsburgh, PA 15206) on Monday, August 19, 2019, from 1-5 p.m.

 Welcome Back-to-School Events

 Schools across the District have planned Welcome Back-to-School events.
 Find out when your school's event is planned.
-A full list of events will be available soon!
+A full list of events is available here!

 How Parents Can Get Involved!

 Whether you are looking to Volunteer for the first time at PPS or continuing this school year, make sure you are up to date on the Volunteer Clearance Policy and Opportunities for Involvement.Parent Engagement Guide available here.

 One week before your child's first day of school, you should receive transportation information.
 If you need to change your child's address, please contact his/her school directly.
 The District is responsible for providing transportation to students who attend schools within the City of Pittsburgh and Mt.
 Oliver Borough and meet eligibility criteria.
 If your child is assigned a Port Authority bus pass, he/she can obtain the pass from his/her school.
 For more information please click here.